Children of the Atom (comics): Plot

-This development resulted in rejection from the X-Men, questioning their actions claiming themselves as mutant.
-However, the X-Men thanked them in their efforts of disbanding an anti-mutant hate group and locating three lost citizens.
-After receiving an invitation to the Hellfire Gala, Gimmick is revealed as the only mutant in the team.
-This revelation caused friction in the group and she left the team to go to Krakoa.
-She later helped and rejoined the team to stop the Hordeculture from stealing Krakoan flowers.
+This development results in rejection from the X-Men, questioning their actions claiming themselves as mutants.
+However, the X-Men thanks them in their efforts of disbanding an anti-mutant hate group and locating three lost citizens.
+After receiving an invitation to the Hellfire Gala, Gimmick is revealed as the only mutant in the team, possessing shapeshifting abilities.
+This revelation causes friction in the group, resulting in Gimmick leaving the team for Krakoa.
+She later rejoined the team to stop Hordeculture from stealing Krakoan flowers.

-Cancelation
+Cancellation

 Series writer Vita Ayala confirmed that Children of the Atom ended its run with issue #6, released in August 2021.

 Reception

 At the review aggregator website Comic Book Roundup, the series received an average score of 7.8 out of 10 based on 64 reviews.
 AIPT reviewer Dan Spinelli stated that after a series of delays, the comic book is absolutely worth the wait bringing the young heroes to life with humor and the soap operatics the X-Men are known for.
 ComicBook.com reviewer Chase Magnett notes that the series failed to provide an effective focus for the characters and the conclusion is deeply unsatisfying as each page is spent on individual characters monologue on what they learned.